united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/connectivity/benthos-umh.md

 draft: false
 ---

 [Benthos](https://www.benthos.dev/docs/about) is a stream processing tool that is designed to make common data engineering tasks such as transformations, integrations, and multiplexing easy to perform and manage.
 It uses declarative, unit-testable configuration, allowing users to easily adapt their data pipelines as requirements change.
-Benthos is able to connect to a wide range of sources and sinks, and has a wide range of processors and a “lit mapping language” built-in.
+Benthos is able to connect to a wide range of sources and sinks, and can use different languages for processing and mapping data.

-The [benthos-umh](https://github.com/united-manufacturing-hub/benthos-umh), a version of Benthos maintained by the United Manufacturing Hub (UMH), is a Docker container designed to facilitate smooth OPC-UA integration with [Unified Namespace](https://learn.umh.app/lesson/introduction-into-it-ot-unified-namespace/) (MQTT/Kafka).
+[Benthos UMH](/docs/features/connectivity/benthos-umh/) is a custom extension of Benthos that is designed to connect to OPC-UA servers and stream data into the Unified Namespace.

 ## When should I use it?
 OPC UA is a communications protocol coming from the OT industry, so integration with IT tools is necessary to stream data from an OPC UA server.
 The benthos-umh realizes a simple integration; it is especially suitable for integration with the United Manufacturing Hub.